beeware/rubicon-objc/docs/how-to/contribute.rst

     $ pip install -e .

-In order to test the capabilities of Rubicon, the test suite contains an Objective C library with some known classes.
+In order to test the capabilities of Rubicon, the test suite contains an Objective-C library with some known classes.
 To run the test suite, you'll need to compile this library::

     $ make